 What is phenol used for?

 Phenol is so cheap it attracts plenty of small-scale applications.
 This compound is a part of industrial paint strippers used for removal of epoxy, polyurethane, and other chemically resistant coatings in the aviation industry.
-Phenol derivatives can be used in cosmetics preparation, including sunscreens, hair coloring, skin lightening preparations, and in skin toners / exfoliators.
+Phenol derivatives can be used in cosmetics preparation, including sunscreens, hair colouring, skin lightening preparations, and in skin toners/exfoliators.

 Is phenol acidic or basic?

 Phenol can be considered as a weak acid.
 It is in equilibrium with the phenolate anion C6H5O− (also called phenoxide) in aqueous solutions that are within the pH range 5-6.
 One reason for why phenol is more acidic than aliphatic compounds is that it contains an OH group and the aromatic ring resonance stabilizes the phenoxide anion.

 Comment on the solubility of phenol in water